510k Submission Process

 Center for Devices and Radiological Health, Document Control Center (DCC) – WO66-G609, 10903 New Hampshire Avenue, Silver Spring, MD 20993-0002

 What is Performance testing and Bench testing?
-How could help in faster 510(k) clearance
+How could help in faster 510k clearance

 Performance data should be provided to help demonstrate the SE of your device to predicate the device.
-The data may include test results from engineering, bench, design verification, human factors, and animal testing, and clinical studies and clinical trials.
+The data may include test results from engineering, bench, design verification, human factors, animal testing, and clinical studies and clinical trials.
 Tests should be conducted on all sizes and models of the device.

 FDA classifies non-clinical performance testing under bench testing.
 These tests are performed by either a device manufacturer or a third-party testing facility (e.g., test laboratory), which includes all bench testing and will depend on the specifics of the actual device or device type.
 Non-clinical bench performance testing includes tests to evaluate mechanical and biological engineering performance (e.g., fatigue, wear, tensile strength, compression, etc).

 The reviewer will require test report summaries, test protocols, and test reports.
 The test report summary ideally includes a brief description and summary of the various tests performed as part of bench testing.
-The complete test reports also should be included as part of the premarket submission.
+The complete test reports also should be included as part of the premarket 510k submission.
 Test protocols contain the testing methods, test objective, acceptance criteria, and data analysis plan.
 The contents of the test protocol can also be included as part of the test report and submitted as a single document.

-How long the Q submission process?
-Can I apply multiple times?
+How long the Q 510k submission process?

-Timeline: 75-90 days (*21 days for urgent public health issues)
+75-90 days (*21 days for urgent public health issues)

 Day 1 Review Team